playcanvas/blog/_posts/2021-07-16-learn-the-playcanvas-api-with-the-engine-examples-browser.markdown

 [**https://playcanvas.github.io/**](https://playcanvas.github.io/)

-The browser is written entirely in Typescript and uses a Webpack build process.
+The browser is written entirely in TypeScript and uses a Webpack build process.
 Naturally, it is 100% open source (MIT license) and the source can be found [here](https://github.com/playcanvas/engine/tree/master/examples).

 The Examples Browser has some pretty cool features:

 - **Gallery panel.** Select any of the 86 examples from the (filterable) list on the left, either by name or thumbnail.
 - **Inspect Source.** Expand the source panel (built on the awesome Monaco code editor) on the right to inspect any example's source code.
 - **Edit and hot reload.** Edit any example and hit the Play button to refresh the running example.
-Monaco uses PlayCanvas' Typescript definitions to provide inline API hints.
+Monaco uses PlayCanvas' TypeScript definitions to provide inline API hints.
 - **Embed links.** Want to embed PlayCanvas examples in your own site?
 Simply hit the embed icon and copy the URL!
 - **Share to Twitter.** Want to share a specific example with the world?
 Just hit the Twitter icon!